 Non-practising

-If you wish to practise in BC again, you must reinstate your registration by:
+If you wish to reinstate to practise in BC again, you must:

-To reinstate your registration after less than 60 days lapsed, you must complete a renewal form online and pay the renewal fee, reinstatement fee and criminal record check fee before June 1, 2023.
+To reinstate your registration within 60 days of expiration, you must complete a renewal form online and pay the renewal fee, reinstatement fee and criminal record check fee before June 1.

 If you have questions or require further information, please email registration@oralhealthbc.ca.